alphagov/government-service-design-manual/Copy and content/styleguide.md

 is still to get to the point of the information in a succinct, concise, usable way.
 There is no space for waffle anywhere on GOV.UK.

-If you are giving your users more detail, you’ll need to consider internal links to supporting pages etc more closely.
+If you are giving your users more detail, you'll need to consider internal links to supporting pages etc more closely.
 The user journey and architecture within a topic or audience space can become so swamped with detail, it becomes unusable.
-So there’s your challenge.
+So there's your challenge.

 4.1 Tone of voice
 -----------------